 Future of DevOps: Top 6 DevOps Trends in 2022 and Beyond

 DevOps has established itself as an indispensable software development methodology.
 Courtesy of its enticing benefits such as faster software delivery, improved quality, and high customer satisfaction.
-Amid the pandemic, DevOps gained huge prominence as it streamlined remote collaboration to facilitate agile development practices and infrastructure flexibility.
-In fact, 83% of surveyed organizations have implemented DevOps practices in 2021.
+Amid the pandemic, DevOps trends gained huge prominence as DevOps operations streamlined remote collaboration to facilitate agile development practices and infrastructure flexibility.
+In fact, 83% of surveyed organizations implemented DevOps processes in 2021.

-Even though DevOps is not a buzzword anymore, there are significant changes afoot in the field.
+Even though DevOps is not a buzzword anymore, there are significant changes in the DevOps ecosystem.
 New practices, technologies, and trends are making DevOps an exciting place to be right now – and in the future.

-In this blog, we have curated the top trends and predictions that are set to shape the future of DevOps.
-Let’s have a look:
+In this blog, we have curated the top DevOps trends and predictions that are set to shape the future of DevOps.
+So let’s have a look:

 Top 6 DevOps Trends to Watch in 2022